SymTFTs for Continuous non-Abelian Symmetries: Continuous non-Abelian topological symmetries

 We can describe the topological operators $S^{(g)}_{d-1}$ on $\mathbf B$ as operators of $(d+1)$-dimensional $G$ Yang-Mills theory defined on a half-space.
 The support $M_{d-1}$ of $S^{(g)}_{d-1}$ is linked by a semicircle.
 Inserting $S^{(g)}_{d-1}$ means performing the path integral over $a_1$ on the half-space, with Dirichlet boundary conditions on the boundary $\mathbf B$, and imposing that the path-ordered exponential of the integral of $a_1$ along the semicircle equals $g$.
 See Figure \ref{fig_GW}.
 Crucially, this integral of $a_1$ on the semicircle is gauge invariant.
 This is because we can only perform gauge transformations in the half-space that are trivial at the boundary $\mathbf B$, and the endpoints of the semicircle lie on $\mathbf B$.

 We emphasize that the topological operators $S^{(g)}_{d-1}$ are ``anchored'' to $\mathbf B$, and cannot be brought into the bulk of $\mathbf S$ (this would violate bulk gauge invariance, per the discussion above).
 We can, however, start with a Gukov-Witten operator $T_{d-1}^{([g])}$ in the bulk, and project it parallel onto the boundary $\mathbf B$.
-The resulting topological operator on $\mathbf B$ is not simple, but rather a sum of operators $S^{(g')}_{d-1}$ with $g'\in [g]$ \footnote{This would be an averaged operator over the Haar measure of the group, reminiscent of the discussion in \cite{Cordova:2022rer}.}.
-Only these averaged operators can move from the boundary into the bulk and viceversa.
+The resulting topological operator on $\mathbf B$ is not simple, but rather a sum of operators $S^{(g')}_{d-1}$ with $g'\in [g]$.\footnote{This would be an averaged operator over the Haar measure of the group, reminiscent of the discussion in \cite{Cordova:2022rer}.} Only these averaged operators can move from the boundary into the bulk and viceversa, as genuine operators.\footnote{This is consistent with the fact that the operators $S^{(g)}_{d-1}$ would be codimension 2 in the bulk and if genuine, they could not have a non-Abelian fusion.} However, the operators $S^{(g)}_{d-1}$ can be moved into the bulk as non-genuine operators attached to a codimension 1 topological defect, similarly to what observed for topological lines with non-trivial braiding in \cite{Argurio:2024oym}.
+It would be interesting to use the methods developed in \cite{Bonetti:2025dvm} to study this further.

 Next, let us discuss charged local operators and how $G$ acts on them.
-Generalized charges have been studied extensively in recent works \cite{Lin:2022dhv, Bartsch:2023pzl, Bartsch:2023wvv, Bhardwaj:2023wzd, Bhardwaj:2023ayw}.
+Generalized charges have been studied extensively in recent works \cite{Lin:2022dhv,Bartsch:2023pzl,Bartsch:2023wvv,Bhardwaj:2023wzd,Bhardwaj:2023ayw}.
 In the remainder of this section we follow closely the discussion in \cite{Lin:2022dhv,Bhardwaj:2023ayw}.
 For simplicity, we restrict to genuine local operators transforming in a representation $\mathbf{R}$.
 In the SymTFT picture these operators are engineered by stretching a Wilson line $W_1^{(\mathbf R)}$ along the interval direction, connecting a point $\cM$ on $\widehat{\mathbf T}$ to a point $\cE$ on $\mathbf B$, see Figure \ref{fig_stretched}.
 This configuration is allowed by our choice of Dirichlet boundary conditions for $a_1$ on $\mathbf B$.

 As stressed above, the topological operators $S_{d-1}^{(g)}$ labeled by elements of $G$ live on $\mathbf B$.
 Thus, the $G$-action is encoded on the action of $S_{d-1}^{(g)}$ on the endpoint $\cE$ of $W_1^{(\mathbf R)}$ on $\mathbf B$.
 This is to be contrasted, for instance, with the case of an Abelian global symmetry, for which the $G$-action can also be seen via linking in the bulk.